 Quarantine is boring and buying video games can be painfully expensive.
 However, there is a solution to this: fun & simple online games.
 Even better, these games are usually free.

-Whether it’s something someone made in their spare time, for their portfolio, or a passion project, game designers often kindly put up their work online for others to play, without a paywall and with no strings attached.
+Whether it’s something someone made in their spare time, for their portfolio, or a passion project, game designers often kindly put up their work online for others to play, without a paywall, like the games at 918kiss, with no strings attached.
 Here’s our list of the best online games to help you pass these quarantine times a little more easily.